SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

 In Android and WP7, XML-driven RelativeLayouts, LinearLayouts, StackPanels and Grids are the norm for self-adjusting UI layout.
 However, in iOS we are encouraged more to use XIB files to achieve pixel-perfect UIs and the XIB files aren't (in my opinion) quite as programmer friendly.

-This does mean that the C# code for the Touch tutorial is a bit more verbose and technical than the Android and WP7 samples, but the underlying View and Databinding principles still apply.

-On of the techniques used in this tutorial, and indeed in many of the MvvmCross samples, is to use a branch of MonoTouch.Dialog to achieve a "StackPanel-like" effect.
-I personally find MonoTouch.Dialog much easier to use than coding with XIB files or coding directly to raw UIViews or UITableViews.
-When, however, I do want or need to use other UI approaches for a project, then MvvmCross still supports them, as Mvx navigation works at the UIViewController level and as Mvx binding can work on any target which supports public Properties and public events.
+The technique used in this tutorial is to use a branch of MonoTouch.Dialog to achieve a "StackPanel-like" effect.
+If you prefer, however, to create you UI using code or using a XIB file, then check out some of the other tutorials - MvvmCross supports these as the binding can work on any target which supports public Properties and public events.

 ### Build the "Core" project - the Assembly containing the ViewModels